mlange-42/Sonic-LP/lp/first-steps/house-bounce.md

 After each melody part is triggered and released to its own thread, I modulate the cutoff value of the synth, as well as the slicer's phase.
-Using phases of 0.5, 0.25 and 0.333 beats (8th, 16th and 12th notes, respectively), we get something like this:
+Using phases of 0.5, 0.25 and 0.333 beats (8th, 16th and 12th notes, respectively), the bass line turns into something like this:

 X: 1
 M: 4/4